ibm-cloud-docs/ssh-keys/how-do-i-permit-specific-users-ssh-access.md

 ---

 copyright:
   years: 2014, 2018
 lastupdated: "2018-02-23"

+subcollection: ssh-keys

 ---

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}

 # Granting SSH access to a user

 Follow these steps to grant SSH access to one or more users.
 These steps demonstrate how to configure this file: